MaxMonteil/game-idea-gen/README.md

 * [ ] Make nicer checkboxes
 * [ ] Add option to generate a setting (steampunk, space, middle ages, etc.)
 * [ ] Make a logo (and favicon)

+## Contributing

+As you've noticed most of the ideas might not really make sense, feel free to make suggestions about words that should be removed or added to either list.
+Same for ideas about some extra features, let me know.

 ## License